Choose Development! FAQ

 What is Choose Development!?

-Choose Development! is a paid summer undergraduate research training program run by the Society for Developmental Biology for students from underrepresented minority groups, first generation college students, or those with disabilities interested in pursuing research careers in developmental biology
+Choose Development! is a paid summer undergraduate research training program run by the Society for Developmental Biology for students from underrepresented or traditionally excluded groups in STEM, first generation college students, or those with disabilities interested in pursuing research careers in developmental biology.

-What is the definition of underrepresented minority for the Choose Development program?
+What is the definition of underrepresented or traditionally excluded groups in STEM for the Choose Development! program?

 What is a first-generation college student?